tecnalia-advancedmanufacturing-robotics/phoxi_camera/test/README.md

 target ros node and load parameters.
 The special launch file also launch testing node which consist of python unittests, this node interact with tested node and perform tests.

+## Troubleshooting

+You don't run python tests using command `catkin_make run_tests_phoxi_camera_...` but via `rostest phoxi_camera test_name`.
+If tests are failed in setUpClass restart PhoXiControl or better kill and remove your docker and create new.